TheBestTvarynka/Dataans/doc/web_server/README.md

 **_What if the server has some items that the client knows nothing about?_** They will be found in step 4.
 And instead of overwriting, they will be added to the local DB.

 **_What if the client has some items that the server knows nothing about?_** Local items, that are not synched with the server, don't have a `block_id`.
 So, they don't appear in the synchronization process.
 Only the server can assign `block_id` to items during their creation on the server side.

+**_What if some items were deleted from the server DB by another client?_** Then the client will find them in step 4 and erase them from the local DB too.

+### Technical details